ws-rush/prisma-slides/slides.md

 ## one to one: user have one profile and profile have one user

+>there is types of one-to-one relations, like:
+>Mutual One-to-One: Both entities in the relationship are also "parents" in a one-to-one relationship with each other.
+For example, consider a husband entity and a wife entity, each linked to the other.
+>Exclusive One-to-One: One entity is the "owner" of the relationship, and the other is dependent on it

 ```js
 model User {
 	id	Int	@id @default(autoincrement())